-There have been some significant temperature fluctuations across South Dakota in the recent weeks with the warmer temperatures working to get the cool season grasses growing.
+With the colder than average temperatures South Dakota has experienced this spring, normal cool season grass growth has not yet occurred.
+As a result, the risk of grass tetany may be delayed, but could also be a higher risk due to the cold soil temperatures.
+As the ambient temperature rises in the next few weeks, the cool season grasses will start to grow rapidly.
 With the rapid growth of these cool season grasses, specifically crested wheatgrass, and cows lactating heavily, producers should have an increased awareness of grass tetany and current risk factors.

 Grass tetany is a metabolic disorder associated with lush pastures due to low concentrations of blood magnesium, which results in nerve impulse failure in animals.
-With adequate moisture and warm temperatures, grasses will begin to grow rapidly.
 The concern of grass tetany isn’t normally seen until May, but taking steps to prevent it now will be more effective in the long run.
-What steps are being taken or should be taken to prevent grass tetany?
-Even though it may seem premature, it is never too early to plan and ensure proper management practices are in place.
+It is never too early to plan and ensure proper management practices are in place.

-For a better understanding of grass tetany and be able to manage its risk, one needs to understand what factors play a role in it.
+For a better understanding of grass tetany and being able to manage its risk, one needs to understand what factors play a role.
 These include:

 - Low magnesium (Mg) content of rapidly growing grasses and pastures